sudharsanbaskaran09-eng/sudharsanbaskaran09-eng/README.md

 ---

+## 👨‍💻 About Me

+I'm a **fresh graduate** passionate about building **scalable, secure, and automated cloud systems**.
-##oduction-grade cloud and DevOps projects, and seeking my first role as a
-**DevOps Engineer, Cloud Engineer, or Cloud Support/Solutions Engineer**.
+Actively building production-grade cloud and DevOps projects, and seeking my first role as a **DevOps Engineer, Cloud Engineer, or Cloud Support/Solutions Engineer**.

 I focus on: